boban-dj/arch-drive/README.md

 10. Insert your drive with newly installed system to any computer.
 Power it on or reboot and call the boot menu by pressing a shortcut key that is specific to this particular computer.
 It could be Esc, F8, F9, F11, or F12.
 On Apple Macs it is Option/Alt key.
 Select your flash drive item from menu and see how its system boots up.

 If you encounter any problems, feel free to report an [issue](https://bitbucket.org/sgtpep/arch-drive/issues).

+## Caveats

+- The systems created with i686 architecture will not boot in UEFI mode.
+The systems created with x86\_64 architecture will not boot in UEFI mode on rare PCs and pre-2008 Macs with 32-bit UEFI firmwares.
+In both cases you have following options.
+On PCs you could try to boot in legacy mode (BIOS-compatibility mode).
+On older Macs you could use the [rEFInd](http://www.rodsbooks.com/refind/) boot manager.
+- The created system does not have swap partition for prolonging the life of flash drive memory.
+But this mean that the system memory usage is limited by your phisical RAM size.
+If you have installed the system to a hard drive, you could create and activate [swap file](https://wiki.archlinux.org/index.php/Swap#Swap_file).
+Also you could create the swap in RAM using [zram](https://wiki.archlinux.org/index.php/maximizing_performance#Compcache.2FZram_or_zswap) or [zswap](https://wiki.archlinux.org/index.php/Zswap).

 ## FAQ